-- An employee who is designated as being on call shall be available to report to the Electric Shop for work within thirty (30) minutes of being notified or paged. - b) Employee designated as being on call shall receive an additional three hundred (300) dollars of compensation for the pay period in which they are on call or 10 hours compensatory time. - c) An employee who is designated as being on call and fails to report as required in subparagraph "a" of this section shall forfeit the three hundred (300) dollars on call compensation designated in subparagraph "b" of this section. - d) Employees may not schedule vacation during a period when they are designated as being on call. - e) Employees who can not work due to illness or any other reason during the period of time they are designated as being on call, may make arrangements to trade on call days with other employees covered by this agreement provided such employee agrees.
-Such trade must be approved by the Director and/or General Foreman. - f) Should an employee not be able to work due to illness or any other reason, and an alternate person to be on call cannot be designated, the employee shall forfeit the three hundred (300) dollars on call compensation designated in subparagraph "b" of this section. - g) Employees classified, as Underground Specialist shall be designated as being on call with duties to be defined in a job description.
+- An employee who is designated as being on call shall be available to report to the Electric Shop for work within thirty (30) minutes of being notified or paged. - b) Employee designated as being on call shall receive an additional five hundred (\$500.00) of compensation for the pay period in which they are on call or twenty (20) hours compensatory time. - c) An employee who is designated as being on call and fails to report as required in subparagraph "a" of this section shall forfeit the on call compensation designated in subparagraph "b" of this section. - d) Employees may not schedule vacation during a period when they are designated as being on call. - e) Employees who can not work due to illness or any other reason during the period of time they are designated as being on call, may make arrangements to trade on call days with other employees covered by this agreement provided such employee agrees.
+Such trade must be approved by the Director and/or General Foreman. - f) Should an employee not be able to work due to illness or any other reason, and an alternate person to be on call cannot be designated, the employee shall forfeit the on call compensation designated in subparagraph "b" of this section. - g) Employees classified, as Underground Specialist shall be designated as being on call with duties to be defined in a job description.